 St. Louis County does operate the St. Louis County Heritage and Arts Center (Depot), which is a landmark cornerstone of arts and cultural organizations that entertains, educates, inspires, and provides space for a diverse group of guests.
 The St. Louis County Depot provides new, engaging experiences; is a destination and a community center; and fosters community through education and entertainment that enhances the quality of life for visitors.
 Its vision is to provide welcoming space and foster connections for distinctive educational and cultural activity.
-In the 2022 residential survey, nine out of 10 residents felt it was somewhat important, very important or essential to invest in the facility.
+In the 2022 residential survey, nine out of ten residents felt it was somewhat important, very important or essential to invest in the facility.

 More about our survey: St. Louis County partners with other Minnesota counties to work with Polco-National Research Center on a statistically valid and representative residential survey which is conducted every 2-3 years.
 This survey was conducted in 2007, 2011, 2013, 2016, 2019, and 2022.
 The data is summarized here.
 The 2022 survey response rate was 26% (2,632 households received a survey; 681 surveys were completed).
+The next survey is planned to be conducted in 2025.
 Please note: Responses have been converted to a 100-point scale for ease of graphical comparison.